 It does seem that most users who are reporting the problems have batteries manufactured by SIMPLO installed in their Surface Pro 3s.
 Some versions of the tablet have batteries produced by LG, which for the time being, seem to be unaffected by the drain issue.

-A Microsoft spokesperson told The Verge: "We are aware of some customers reporting a scenario with their Surface Pro 3 batteries in which the system is reporting lower battery capacity than expected.
-This is a top priority for our team, and we are working quickly to understand the root cause.
-If you are experiencing this scenario, please contact Microsoft customer support."
+A Microsoft spokesperson told The Verge: “We are aware of some customers reporting a scenario with their Surface Pro 3 batteries in which the system is reporting lower battery capacity than expected.

 If you’ve been affected by the problem, it seems the best thing to do is contact Microsoft customer support then, although the thread on the company’s customer support forum is yet to receive a response from the firm, with some users expressing their dismay at the lack of support thus far.